 Households prepared for emergencies

 Between 2018 and 2024, overall household preparedness for natural disasters and emergencies fell from 71% to 56%.
 Having enough food for three days and securing household items were the most common forms of preparedness, at 71% and 58% respectively in 2024.
-Half of all households had enough water for three days, down from 70% in 2018, while less than half of households (43%) had an up to date emergency plan.
+Half of all households had enough water for three days, down from 70% in 2018, while less than half of households (43%) had an up-to-date emergency plan.

 Negative result